rabbitmq/rabbitmq-oauth2-tutorial/README.md

 We must configure a **Token Mapper** of type **Hardcoded claim** with the value of rabbitmq's *resource_server_id**.
 We can configure **Token Mapper** either to a **Client scope** or to a **Client**.

-## Findings

-### Management UI shows token's client_id as user in the top right corner

-Given that we have a token for `rabbit_admin`.
-When we use it to login to RabbitMQ we should see `User rabbit_admin` in the top right corner of the Management UI.
-However, it shows `User rabbit_client` which is the identity used to get a token for the user.
-This is due to how RabbitMQ determines the username.
-It first looks up `client_id` and it does not exist, it looks up `sub`.
-I would say `sub` should be the first field to check, and `client_id` as last.
-It works for both, end-users coming over http and applications coming over AMQP.

-Although, tokens issued by UAA sets the *user id* (GUID) in the `sub` field rather than the actual *user name* (the *user name* is in the `user_name` field of the JWT).

-### Logout from management ui should redirect the user back to the initial login

-Given that we have successfully logged in, when we click on the logout link, it does not take the user out to the initial page shown to non-authorized users.
-Instead the user stays in the same page, for instance the overview page, it was.
-The user is actually logged out from a session/security standpoint because if we refresh ui, we are no longer authenticated.